ipfs/boxo/docs/tracing.md

 ## Using Jaeger UI

-One can use the `jaegertracing/all-in-one` Docker image to run a full Jaeger stack and configure the gateway examples, or Kubo, to publish traces to it.
+One can use the `jaegertracing/all-in-one` Docker image to run a full Jaeger stack and configure the Kubo daemon, or gateway examples, to publish traces to it.
 Here, in an ephemeral container:

 ```console